muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: gitSync.password***

-The git password for simple user/password authentification - may be empty for local repository (s. remoteUrl) w/o authentification
+The git password for simple user/password authentication - may be empty for local repository (s. remoteUrl) w/o authentication

 | Category | Value |
 |--- | ---: |